Volunteer to care for rescued wildlife at the Peru Rainforest Wildlife Sanctuary!

-Get to experience life in the amazing Peruvian Amazon Rainforest while helping care for these wonderful rescued animals.
+Volunteer with Wildlife in Peru for an unforgettable adventure!
+Experience life in the amazing Peruvian Amazon Rainforest while helping care for wonderful rescued animals.

-Animals rescued by the sanctuary include sloths, howler monkeys and birds.
+Animals rescued by the sanctuary include sloths, howler monkeys, birds and more.
 Volunteers stay at the animal sanctuary for a life changing experience!

 The Project: This one-of-a-kind project is a lifeline for abused and endangered animals in the Southern Peruvian Amazon rainforest.
-Many of the animals at the centre are rescued from the illegal trafficking and pet trade or abusive homes, and often arrive injured or stressed.
+Many of the animals at the centre are rescued from the illegal trafficking and pet trade or abusive homes; the animals often arrive injured or stressed.
 Animals are also brought in sick or dying by local people because of hunting accidents.

-Main Volunteer Activities: Caring for rescued animals, preparing their food and feeding the animals; maintaing the upkeep of the sanctuary, including repairing enclosures, cutting leaves & trees and improving enclosure enrichment for the animals.
+Main Volunteer Activities: Caring for rescued animals, preparing their food and feeding the animals.
+Maintaining the upkeep of the sanctuary; including repairing enclosures, cutting leaves & trees and improving enclosure enrichment for the animals.

 Hours: Volunteers work for 6 to 8 hours per day, 6 days per week.

 Duration: Volunteer placements are year-round and for 1 to 12 weeks.